Botts-Innovative-Research/osh-no-code/sensors/sensorhub-driver-datafeed/README.md

 # DataFeed Driver

 **Driver Dependencies:**
-- `sensorhub-ui-datafeed` This module holds the custom configuration forms for the datafeed-driver.You must include the module and update the config.json under the `AdminUI` to include the custom forms:
+Ensure the `sensorhub-ui-datafeed` module is included.
+This module provides custom configuration forms for the datafeed-driver.

+Update `AdminUI` in the `config.json` by adding the following under the `customForms` array:
 ```json
 "customForms": [
 {